mluerig/AI_workshop_UU/README.md

 5. start `jupyter notebook` and run the vignettes
 6. (optional) do all this in spyder (needs to be installed first)

-## 3 - use pretrained model to segment damselflies
+## pretrained Unet DL model to segment damselflies

 [model was trained using Christophe Avenel's materials from the NBIS workshop on Deep Learning](https://github.com/NBISweden/workshop-neural-nets-and-deep-learning/blob/master/session_convolutionalNeuralNetworks/Labs/CNN_Keras_lab_2.ipynb)